Gazprom Neft PR service:

 — Well, we should admit that oil companies use numerous different classifications of tight oil reserves.
 Depending on its asset portfolio, each company selects technologies which it needs to focus on to start ecumenical development and production of such reserves.
 It is very natural to put it this way if we remember the general definition of tight oil reserves: these are reserves that cannot be produced economically with the existing technologies and under the current tax regime.

-Anyhow, we need to know what we are dealing with, that is why correct identification of such reserves, their digitization, localization and focused selection of development and production technologies make it possible to find the right key to the door.
+Anyhow, we need to know what we are dealing with, that is why correct identification of such reserves, their digitalisation, localization and focused selection of development and production technologies make it possible to find the right key to the door.
 In the most general sense, we classify tight oil reserves into conventional (low-permeability reservoirs, under-gas-cap oil reservoirs and others) and unconventional (Bazhenov Formation, Domanik Formation and others).
 For each type of such reserves we select respective technologies.
 For example, low-permeability reservoirs that were uneconomical five years ago today are being developed with the use of new technologies which have already given access to about 50 million tonnes of tight oil reserves.

 — What work is being done to develop technologies for the Bazhenov Formation?